greenpeace/planet4-docs/docs/ci-cd/testing/end-to-end.md

 ### Test failures

-If a test fails you'll get a report of the issues inside the `playwright-report` folder (it should also automatically open in a browser window for you to check out).
+If a test fails you'll get a report of the issues inside the `e2e-report` folder (it should also automatically open in a browser window for you to check out).

 If there are additional artifacts such as screenshots/videos they will be in the `e2e-results` folder.
 You can specify which artifacts you want to get in the `playwright.config.js` file.